 John Kiriakou, an ex-CIA officer, was the first official to speak publicly about waterboarding, and was later convicted for revealing the name of a colleague.
 (Image by Troy Page)

-On the night of March 28, 2002, Mr. Kiriakou, then a decorated officer at the Central Intelligence Agency, led a team that raided a suspicious house in Faisalabad, Pakistan, and made what the U.S. would call its first post-9/11 capture of a major al-Qaeda leader.
+On the night of March 28, 2002, John Kiriakou, a decorated officer at the Central Intelligence Agency, led a team that raided a suspicious house in Faisalabad, Pakistan, and made what the U.S. would call its first post-9/11 capture of a major al-Qaeda leader.
 After a shoot-out that almost killed him, Abu Zubaydah was rushed to a hospital and nursed back to life by the CIA.
 During subsequent interrogations at a "black site" in Thailand and at the Guantanamo Bay prison, he was waterboarded eighty-three times.
-(Later it turned out that Zubaydah wasn't strongly connected to al Qaeda.)
+(Later it turned out that Zubaydah wasn't, in fact, strongly connected to al Qaeda.)

 In January of this year, the 15-year CIA veteran was sentenced to two and a half years in prison on charges of revealing classified information, including the name of a covert CIA operative.
-But he and his supporters claim that the government's case against him was being built in secret since he became the first CIA employee to speak the press, in 2007, about the CIA's use of waterboarding.
+But he and his supporters claim that the government's case against him was a matter of political retaliation, part of an aggressive targeting that began when he became the first CIA employee to speak publicly, in 2007, about the CIA's use of waterboarding.

 "I've never believed my case was about a leak," the father of five said in January after his sentencing.
 "I've always believed my case was about torture."